START I: New START Treaty

 The New START Treaty imposed even more limitations on the United States and Russia by reducing them to significantly-less strategic arms within seven years of its entering full force.
 Organized into three tiers, the new treaty focuses on the treaty itself, a protocol containing additional rights and obligations regarding the treaty provisions, and technical annexes.

 The limits were based on rigorous analysis conducted by Department of Defense planners in support of the 2010 Nuclear Posture Review.
 These aggregate limits consist of 1,550 nuclear warheads, which include warheads on deployed intercontinental ballistic missiles (ICBM), warheads on deployed submarine-launched ballistic missiles (SLBM), and even any deployed heavy bomber equipped for nuclear armaments.
 That is 74% fewer than the limit set in the 1991 Treaty and 30% fewer than the limit of the 2002 Treaty of Moscow.
 Both parties will also be limited to 800 deployed and non-deployed ICBM launchers, SLBM launchers, and heavy bombers equipped with nuclear armaments.
 There is also a separate limit of 700 deployed ICBMs, deployed SLBMs, and deployed heavy bombers equipped for nuclear armaments, which is less than half the corresponding strategic nuclear delivery vehicle limit imposed in the previous treaty.
-Although the new restrictions have been set, the new treaty does not contain any limitations regarding the testing, developing, or deploying current or planned US missile defense programs and low-range conventional strike capabilities.
+Although the new restrictions have been set, the new treaty does not contain any limitations regarding the testing, developing, or deploying current or planned U.S. missile defense programs and low-range conventional strike capabilities.

 The duration of the new treaty is ten years and can be extended for no more than five years at a time.
 It includes a standard withdrawal clause like most other arms control agreements.
 Subsequent treaties have superseded the treaty.